ISAITB/docs-itb-oa/source/changeHistory/index.rst

-  ITB-2079 | :ui:`UI` | Memory leak in test engine (gitb-srv) leading to eventual degradation when launching test sessions ITB-2080 | :ui:`UI` | Occasional errors when selecting to terminate all active sessions ITB-2085 | :ui:`UI` | Test case output messages not included in conformance statement overview PDF report
+  ITB-2079 | :ui:`UI` | Memory leak in test engine (gitb-srv) leading to eventual degradation when launching test sessions ITB-2080 | :ui:`UI` | Occasional errors when selecting to terminate all active sessions ITB-2085 | :ui:`UI` | Test case output messages not included in conformance statement overview PDF report ITB-2088 | :ui:`UI` | Conformance statement creation may not take place although no errors are reported

 **New features**